Rethink the System, Work for Change

 - Internships that focus on a topic (such as air pollution, food, or climate)

-- Internships that focus on a specific project (such as producing the annual Sustainable Lehigh Valley directory booklet)
+- Internships that focus on a specific project (such as an individual action project or producing the annual Sustainable Lehigh Valley directory booklet)

-Communications & Media and Graphic Design interns focus on developing ways to reach or engage specific audiences using printed materials, presentations, posters, face-to-face contacts, and/or online content and may involve organizing or participating in community events.
-Writing or design interns do not just work with others’ content; they usually are active participants in the process of developing facts and goals.
+Communication (Writing or Graphic Design) interns focus on developing ways to reach or engage specific audiences using printed materials, presentations, posters, face-to-face contacts, and/or online content and may involve organizing or participating in community events.
+Communication interns do not just work with others’ content; they usually are active participants in the process of developing facts and goals.
 They may also assist other interns or community partners.

 Some internships focus primarily on a specific area of concern.
-(For example: Campus Sustainability & STARS, Climate Action, Climate & Sustainability in School, Community & Restorative Justice, FairTrade, Healthy Food for Healthy Communities, Public Health, and Sustainability & Business.)
-These internships usually offer considerable flexibility in choosing & developing a specific focus, but also involve working in partnership with other Alliance working groups or with one or more other organizations in the community — so collaboration becomes more important than individual flexibility.
+(For example: Campus Sustainability, Climate & Sustainability in Schools, Law Enforcement & the Justice System, FairTrade, Healthy Food for Healthy Communities, Public Health, and Sustainability & Business.)
+These internships usually offer considerable flexibility in choosing & developing a specific focus, but may also involve working in partnership with other Alliance working groups or with one or more other organizations in the community — in which case collaboration becomes more important than individual flexibility.

 These internships can involve intensive writing to present the content that is developed, because each internship focuses on producing a tangible output that will help move the long-term goal forward.
 For example, the public health field involves many different areas of concern, but a given internship will usually focus on raising awareness about, and creating action on, a specific area such as food or air quality or endocrine disruptors.
+They can involve various types of activism, ranging from a report or presentation making recommendations to active discussion with people being asked to implement recommendations.
 [See reports, posters, and articles by previous interns.]

-Some internships, such as Campus Sustainability 2.0, and Action for Change / Social Entrepreneurship are in a class by themselves, because they involve taking broad responsibility for analyzing the situation, planning, organizing, and creating results.
-This requires independent thinking, above-average time-management skills, the ability to formulate and communicate goals & objectives; and the ability to engage with a variety of people and groups on multiple aspects of sustainability.
-Depending on what’s happening in the community at the time, the Community Engagement internship may also be project-oriented.
+Some internships, such as Campus Sustainability, and Action for Change / Put Your Values to Work are in a class by themselves, because they involve taking broad responsibility for analyzing an issue, planning, organizing, and creating results.
+This requires independent thinking, above-average time-management skills, the ability to formulate and communicate goals & objectives effectively; and the ability to engage with a variety of people and groups on multiple aspects of sustainability.

 - Internships with the Alliance